zabo-api/hedera-sdk-go/README.md

 __5__. `Node(nodeAccount).` indicates the node to which this transaction and associated fee payments will be sent.

 __6__. `Memo("My first transfer of hbars! w00t!").` assigns a label to the transaction of up to 100 bytes.
-Use of this field is at the developr's discretion and does no0t affect the behaviour of the plaform.
+Use of this field is at the developer's discretion and does not affect the behaviour of the plaform.

 __7__. `Sign(operatorSecret).` adds a signature for the **operator** account.
 This is required as fees will be deducted from this account.